txt/se16/review/review9.md

 ## Prolog
 1. Why prolog can be used in a mass distributed system easily?
 2. What is clause reordering in Prolog?
 Why is it important?
 Give an example.
 What other languages uses clause reordering?
-3. From the given facts below, write a function in Prolog to find a food's flavor.
-    - Use your function to find the flavor of 'velveeta'.
-    - Use your function to find the the foods of 'savory' flavor.
+3. From the given facts below, write a function in Prolog to find a food's flavor. a) Use your function to find the flavor of 'velveeta'. b) Use your function to find the the foods of 'savory' flavor.

         food_type(velveeta, cheese). food_type(ritz, cracker).
         food_type(spam, meat). food_type(sausage, meat).